 6. Value employees’ work and contribution and recognize them

 Employees need to know that their work is important and valued.
-If they got some goals and managed to achieve them, they should understand how does that reflects on the company’s success.
+If they got some goals and managed to achieve them, they should understand how does that reflects on the company’s and teams success.

 7. Give a structured feedback